tlynar/tlynar.github.io/bio.md

 # Biography - Timothy Lynar

 I completed a PhD in energy conservation in distributed computing in 2011.
 From 2011 - 2019  I worked at IBM research as a research staff member and master inventor.
-There I worked on a huge breadth of projects in areas including: Machine learning, HPC resource allocation, weather modelling, psylid spread modelling, and cyber security.
+There I worked on a huge breadth of projects in areas including: machine learning, HPC resource allocation, weather modelling, psyllid spread modelling, and cyber security.
 I also produced a fair amount of IP and lead the intellectual property development team for the lab in my capacity as an IBM Master Inventor.

 I am currently a Senior lecturer and Program coordinator for the Masters of Cyber Security at UNSW @ ADFA.